AckerlyXu/heima/articles/virtual-machines/linux/troubleshoot-recovery-disks-nodejs.md

 You can complete the task using one of the following CLI versions:

 - [Azure CLI 1.0](#recovery-process-overview) - our CLI for the classic and resource management deployment models (this article)
-- [Azure CLI 2.0](virtual-machines-linux-troubleshoot-recovery-disks.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model
+- [Azure CLI 2.0](../windows/troubleshoot-recovery-disks.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model

-## <a name="recovery-process-overview"></a> Recovery process overview
+## Recovery process overview
 The troubleshooting process is as follows:

 1. Delete the VM encountering issues, keeping the virtual hard disks.